vamosi/tl_rnn/README.md

 Results that were created with this model were recently published by: Stefan Vamosi, Thomas Reutterer and Michael Platzer; A deep recurrent neural network approach to learn sequence similarities for user-identification; Decision Support Systems; https://doi.org/10.1016/j.dss.2021.113718

 The TL-RNN code package represents a generic deep neural-network-based framework for quantifying the similarity of ordered sequences in event histories.
 It combines an LSTM network layer with a triplet loss cost function used for network training.
 It yields an embedding space that serves as a similarity metric for complex sequential data, can handle multivariate sequential data and incorporate covariates.
-The motivation

 <figure><img src="images/running_example_seqs.png"><figcaption>The motivation behind the TL-RNN: From image similarity to sequence similarity.
 Sequential user behavior is like a signature, characteristic patterns distinguish individuals from each other.
 Taken from (Vamosi, Reutterer, Platzer)</figcaption></figure>

 In contrast to approaches that rely on hand-engineered similarity metrics, TL-RNN allows to derive: (i) a purely data-driven sequence similarity metric based on subject-level characteristics, (ii) automatically associating co-occurring events within a sequence (network embedding layer), and (iii) to effectively incorporate any number of covariates for such similarity.
 Potentially, the model is able to consider all sorts of sequential characteristics, that is specifically: frequency, order, number of events, and co-/occuring event signals.